Audio Setup

 Microphone Stand

 Next is volume on the microphone.
 Look at the green dots or orange dots.
-The green ones are the output volume.
-If you see orange dots, select the microphone/headphone icon at the plus sign and the colors will change or green.
+The green ones are the output volume for headphones that you aren’t using.
+If you see orange dots, select the microphone/headphone icon at the plus sign and the colors will change to green.
 Make sure not all the green dots are selected or your volume will peak and be too loud.
 With your finger touching the plus sign, slide your finger towards the minus sign until all but two dots are green.
 (Just take it two down from all the way up).
 Next is the orange dots.
-That is what you hear in the headphones.
-That can be all but one or two dots up.
+That is what you hear in the headphones, so turn it all the way down.

 Micropohone placement is important.
 You want the microphone to be positioned diagonally from your face, lower than your chin, about two handwidths away.
-It has to be under your mouth and to the side two fists away or we will hear plosives (popping ps and bs and ts).
-Use books under your microphone stand to position the microphone accordingly.
+Keep it slightly out of view of your camera.

 ONE80 GUEST REQUEST FORM